 Accounting involves the utilization of information obtained by bookkeeping to prepare financial statements.
 Hence, it begins where bookkeeping ends and has a broader scope.
 Bookkeeping is more of a foundation or base of accounting.
 It can be understood as one of the critical segments of accounting.

 The purpose of accounting is to report the financial robustness of your business by obtaining the results of operating activities.
 This further helps businesses in making informed decisions and judgments.
 However, bookkeeping aims to maintain a systematic record of your business transactions that can also provide critical inputs for accounting.

 The overall accounting process requires the skills of an accountant who holds extensive knowledge of various accounting policies and practices.
-The person responsible for accounting is known as an accountant.
+The person responsible for accounting is known as an accountants.
 However, bookkeeping is clerical by nature.
 It does not require any specific skill set or knowledge.
 The person who carries out bookkeeping is referred to as a bookkeeper.

 Rules to follow

 The methods and procedures of accounting and the skills needed to analyze and interpret financial reports efficiently can vary from one entity to another.
 Accounting, on a whole, helps businesses prepare accurate and timely records of their finances.
 However, the bookkeeping process always stands in accordance with the concepts and conventions of accounting.
 Consequently, the accuracy of bookkeeping determines the accuracy of the accounting procedures followed by businesses.